iapyeh/sshscript/syntax.md

 ## $.exit()

-break the execution of the sshscript script.
+This function breaks the execution of SSHScript script.

 ```python
 $uname -a